MauroCL75/yb-multiregion-test/README.md

 # Using this

-Run `make build` to start it.
+Run `make all` to start it.
 The `prep.sh` script will create the storage tree directory to handle the 6 servers.
 It also remove it first.

 # Parameters
 You might change the params file to change the default fault tolerance config.